Sofiapaavola/Movie-Search/README.md

 2. Not started the favourites portion yet.

 3. Learned that the mixins were intially started improperly and therefore the responsivenes is created through normal media queries rather than mixins.

+#### Setup
+The project comes with a webpack configuration.
+Users will need to run npm install to get all the relevant packages as outlined in the package json file.